 Help and Information

-- Help with viewing results
+- Help for faculty with viewing results

 - Sample faculty report

 For detailed information on viewing and interpreting course surveys, visit the Course Evaluations section of the Knowledge Base